AI & ChatGPT searches , social queries for LINGUISTIC SEQUENCE-COMPLEXITY

 • Sociolinguistics

-• Study of how society affects language
+• Study of how society shapes language and language use

 Language Shift to Language Revitalization and Sustainability.
 A Complexity Approach to Linguistic Ecology.
 Barcelona: Edicions de la Universitat de Barcelona